hasura/graphql-engine/rfcs/v3/authorization-rules.md

 - Literals
 - Session Variable references

-In the future, these may be expanded to include the output from an invoked command or invoke an external policy engine like Open Policy Agent (OPA).
+In the future, these may be expanded to:
+- The output from an invoked command
+- The result of invoking an external policy engine like Open Policy Agent (OPA).

 #### Example